List of state highway spurs in Texas (400–499)

 State highway spurs in Texas are owned and maintained by the Texas Department of Transportation (TxDOT).

 Spur 400

 Spur 400 is located in Laredo.
 It runs from Arkansas Avenue along Clark Boulevard to Loop 20.

 Spur 400 was designated on April 1, 1986, along the current route.

-Spur 400 (1964)

-A previous route numbered Spur 400 was designated in Cass County on June 22, 1964, from FM 125 south to US 59 in Linden along an old routing of SH 8.
-Spur 400 was cancelled and transferred to FM 125 Spur.

 Spur 406

 Spur 406 is located in Val Verde County.
 It runs from US 90 to Amistad Reservoir.

 Spur 406 was designated on October 27, 1967, as a redesignation of Loop 406 after a small section was transferred to Spur 454 and the remainder was removed altogether.

 Spur 407

-Spur 407 is located in Corpus Christi.
-It runs from I-37 and Alta Loma Road to downtown Corpus Christi.
+Spur 407 was located in Corpus Christi.
+It ran from I-37 and Alta Loma Road to downtown Corpus Christi.

-Spur 407 was designated on February 26, 1965, on the current route along an old routing of SH 9 (now I-37); the route was signed as SH 9 Business during construction of I-37.
+Spur 407 was designated on February 26, 1965, on the current route along an old routing of SH 9; the route was signed as SH 9 Business during construction of IH 37.
+The road was decommissioned on February 27, 2025 as TxDOT no longer needed it.